ststl-s/phobos-stitched/docs/Miscellanous.md

 DebugKeysEnabled=yes ; boolean
 ```

+### Frame Step In

+- There's a new hotkey to execute the game frame by frame for development usage.

 ### Semantic locomotor aliases

 - It's now possible to write locomotor aliases instead of their CLSIDs in the `Locomotor` tag value.
 Use the table below to find the needed alias for a locomotor.